d-kozak/mongo-assignment/Assignment.md

 ## 4) Discretizing
 For the discretizing tasks I decided to convert the dates property.
 In the original collection, it contains dates in string format.
 Since for reviews their date is very important, I decided to discretize this column into values from the set {"CURRENT","OLD}, where all the reviews that are older than 1.1.2017 are considered old.
+It is better to read the newer ones, because they can give you a more accurate insight into the current situation.
 ```js
 db.reviews.aggregate([{
         $addFields: {